emilk/eon/crates/eonfmt/README.md

 ```

 ## Usage
-You can format indivudal files, or a whole folder recursively.
+You can format individual files, or a whole folder recursively.
 When given a folder, only `.eon` files will be formatted,
 and `.gitignore` will be respected.